 The rainmaker is like a father figure who succeeds in regaining inner harmony.
-Thus, both society and weather system will also regain harmony.
+Thus, both society and weather system are bound to regain harmony, too.
 It is similar to the thinking produced by the little girl.
-Although people in aboriginal cultures are wholly capable of logical thought, they have retained certain pre-logical concepts of childhood.
+Although people in aboriginal cultures are wholly capable of logical thought, they have retained certain prelogical concepts of childhood.
 Childhood animism, unlike adult logical thought, is archaic and original, and so it must have its origin in the divine.
 When science is helpless, we have a tendency to fall back on archaic thought.
-The shamanic ritual has a therapeutic effect as it serves to mollify a growing unrest in society.
+The shamanic ritual has a therapeutic effect in that it serves to mollify a growing unrest in society.
 But no other effect is produced since there is no coincidence between mental events and physical.
 Science can produce rain by launching rockets containing silver-iodide, but rainmakers can’t.
 Still, Jung regurgitates the notion, renames it synchronicity, and claims that the rainmaker story is an example thereof.
-It belongs in his project of reanimating the world (to paint Plato’s cave in beautiful colours, so to speak).
+It belongs in his project of reanimating the world — to paint Plato’s cave in beautiful colours, so to speak.
 Yet synchronicity adds nothing new, because every child thinks like that and animistic thoughtways are part and parcel of aboriginal culture.

-Despite this enormous wealth of cultural expression and creative opportunities there is spiritual frustration in the population, due to a lack of deeper meaning.
+Despite this enormous wealth of cultural expression and creative opportunity there is spiritual frustration in the population, due to a lack of deeper meaning.
 Just as in Plato’s times, people have a longing for God.
 This leads me to the conclusion that culture cannot satisfy our inner need.
-When the psychological path of culture is fulfilled, we must turn in the other direction and commence the journey out of Plato’s cave (“The Republic”, 514a–520a).
-A full-fledged culture where the human soul is wholly externalized is a Utopian concept that has its roots in Romantic and Hegelian philosophy.
+When the psychological path of culture is fulfilled, we must turn in the other direction and commence the journey out of Plato’s cave (The Republic, 514a-520a).
+A full-fledged culture, where the human soul is wholly externalized, is a Utopian concept that has its roots in Romantic and Hegelian philosophy.
 Although it is commonly associated with post-Jungian theory, Tacey shows that Jung himself has initiated the development toward Neo-Paganism.
 Tacey, however, denotes it a ‘spirituality of wholeness’ or a ‘spirituality of embodiment’.
-‘Creation spirituality’ attempts to regard the body, matter and nature as holy (cf. Tacey, 2013, Kindle Loc.2128-2129).
+‘Creation spirituality’ attempts to regard body, matter and nature, as holy (cf. Tacey, 2013, loc.
+2128-29).

-Yet it flies in the face of the many time-honoured spiritual teachings of the world, as taught by Buddha, Jesus, Plato, Plotinus, etc. This is not a little problem.
-Jung repudiates the old spiritual ideal of “perfection” and wants to put “wholeness” in its stead.
+Yet it flies in the face of the many time-honoured spiritual teachings of the world, as taught by Buddha, Jesus, Plato, Plotinus, et al. This is not a little problem.
+Jung repudiates the old spiritual ideal of ‘perfection’ and wants to put ‘wholeness’ in its stead.
 Says Tacey:

 The newly emerging spirituality emphasises a wholeness of body, psyche and spirit.
 In the previous age, spirit appeared to seek an upward movement toward the sublime, the holy.
 It wanted to shrug off nature, instinct, body and sexuality, and being ‘spiritual’ meant striving for ‘perfection’ […]

 We are urged to seek a new way of connecting with the divine, a way to the unification of body, psyche, spirit.
-As the spirit is released from its unconscious state, it does not move heavenward but stays with and on the earth, serving to bind together the things that were formerly torn apart. (ibid.
-Kindle Loc.1978-1987)
+As the spirit is released from its unconscious state, it does not move heavenward but stays with and on the earth, serving to bind together the things that were formerly torn apart. (ibid. loc.
+1978-87)

-In Jung’s late thought, the ideal outcome of individual integration and collective integration (cultural expression) is that the unconscious becomes like an extinct volcano.
+In Jung’s late thought, the ideal outcome of individual psychic integration and its collective counterpart (cultural expression) is that the unconscious becomes like an extinct volcano.
 Vanquished and defunct, it leaves us with the psychoid metaphysical sphere as a token of mystery.
 This is transcendental philosophy with a Hegelian bent, uncorroborated by science.
-Anthropological research about aboriginal Baining society calls into question the notion of cultural realization as a necessary expression of the psychological form of spirit.
+Anthropological research about the aboriginal Baining society calls into question the notion of cultural realization as a necessary expression of the psychic form of spirit.

 During the 1970s, and again in the early 1990s, anthropologist Jane Fajans studied the Baining people of Papua New Guinea (Fajans, 1997).
 Their culture is very meagre as they lack myths, religious traditions, and puberty rites.
 It is a society without institutions, aside from the nuclear family.
-So there are no shamans, gods, kings, doctors, etc. On account of their colourless life, they have been regarded as “boring” to the point of despair and virtually unstudiable, by earlier anthropologists.
+So there are no shamans, gods, kings, doctors, etc. On account of their colourless life, they have by earlier anthropologists been regarded as “boring” to the point of despair, and virtually unstudiable.

-High culture and religion is not only what defines civilization — in fact, it is necessary to sustain advanced civilization.
-In aboriginal societies, however, it seems that “culture” is an optional appendix.
+High culture and religion is not only what defines civilization — in fact, it also sustains advanced civilization.
+In aboriginal societies, however, it seems that ‘culture’ is an optional appendix.
 How does this square with Jungian theory?
 Allegedly, if a society suffers from an impoverishment of symbolism it must cause a rebound of the dark unconscious in the form of societal havoc, neurosis, and addiction.
 The standpoint is here related by Tacey:

-From a psychological perspective, the Baining is the most “secularized” society imaginable.
-They have no notion of ‘dei loci’, i.e., spirits that dwell among the trees and the wellsprings.
+From a psychological perspective, the Baining is the most secularized society imaginable.
+They have no notion of dei loci, i.e., spirits that dwell among trees and wellsprings.
 Yet, it is a stable culture with apparently harmonious citizens.
 In this example we cannot find support for the Hegelian notion that spirit is equal to established culture.
-Nor does neoteric spirit manifest in the way of unconscious archetypes searching for expression, because this development does not take place.
+Nor does neoteric spirit manifest in the way of unconscious archetypes searching for expression, seeing that this development does not take place.

-Arguably, spirit belongs to a different paradigm than the psychological and symbolic unconscious.
-On this view, the Baining is not a “psychological tribe”.
-Rather, it is a “spiritual tribe”, akin to a Puritan community of 17th century New England, or a medieval community of monks, occupied with simple labour and fixed on restraining their natural desires.
+Arguably, spirit belongs to a different paradigm than the psychic and symbolic unconscious.
+On this view, the Baining is not a ‘psychological tribe’.
+Rather, it is a ‘spiritual tribe’, akin to a Puritan community of 17th century New England, or a medieval community of monks, occupied with simple labour and fixed on restraining their natural desires.
 A society may remain “flat and dull”, void of cultural and religious creativity, if and only if the members turn to the spirit.
 If it weren’t for this, Jung’s analysis is bound to hold true.
-It’s just that there exists an alternative path of spirit proper, other than “completeness” in the manner of instinctual refinement and cultural expression in aesthetic and religious form.
-It means to devote one’s life to God, in the way of a sacrifice.
-The devotee relinquishes worldly passions including the goal of self-fulfilment and instead surrenders the vital power of consciousness for the intensification of the spirit.
+It’s just that there exists an alternative path of spirit proper, which is different than ‘completeness’ in the manner of instinctual refinement and cultural expression in aesthetic and religious form.
+It means to devote one’s life to God in the way of a sacrifice.
+The devotee relinquishes worldly passions, including the goal of self-fulfilment, and instead surrenders the vital power of consciousness for the intensification of the spirit.
 I have suggested a psychological term for this, namely ‘complementation’ (cf. Winther, 2014, here).
 This also entails the opening of the ‘inner eye’.